Wormholes with Ends of the World: Most general wormholes

 \subsection{Conjecture}

 We now conjecture that

 where

 Here, $\chi_a$ is the Euler characteristic of the (possibly punctured but not kinked) EOW brane segment $Q_a$ and $\chi_I$ is the 1D Euler characteristic of the kink $I$, which is by definition zero for a circle and one for a line.
 In the section term, for each kink $I$, $g_a$ and $g_b$ are the $g$-functions of the brane segments on either side of $I$, which are generally different.
+We should emphasize here that a puncture is not part of the brane $Q$, as defined in Section~\ref{ssec:alt}.

 When there are no kinks, this action reproduces the results in Section~\ref{sec:tension}.
 When the $g_a$'s are all equal, i.e., all tensions are equal, the second term of the action \eqref{eq:topogen} simplifies and